Microsoft-USEduAzure/workshops/app-service/dotnet-mvc/create-mvc-app.md

     ![](img/09.png)

-1. You should be able to navigate the site anonymousely (no authentication)
+1. You should be able to navigate the site anonymously (no authentication)

 1. To add authentication to the site, click on the **Authentication / Authorization** button and click the following options